LahavPadan/RBD_LAB/README.md

       1.2.3.
 Thus, go to the location nearby, such that it is the most vacant of map points

       1.2.4.
-Scan enviroment for that object
+Scan environment for that object
 ```
 ---
 ## Group Members